CCJ mortgages: Can You Get a Mortgage with a CCJ?

 Can you get a mortgage with a CCJ?

-Yes, it is possible to get a mortgage with a CCJ, but it can be more difficult than with a pristine credit report.
-A specialist mortgage broker like those we have at The Mortgage Genie will be able to help you understand your options and find the lender that’s going to provide you with the best deal.
+Yes, it's possible to get a mortgage with a CCJ, although it’s more difficult than with a clean credit report.
+A specialist mortgage broker, such as those at The Mortgage Genie, can help you understand your options and find the best deal.

-There are also a number of factors that can affect whether a lender will be willing to accept your application, or which mortgage products will be available to you.
-Let’s take a look at some of the main details a lender will consider when you apply for a mortgage with a CCJ so you’re prepared.
+Several factors will influence whether a lender will accept your application and which mortgage products are available to you.
+Let’s explore the key details a lender will consider when applying for a mortgage with a CCJ:

 In the lead-up to applying for a mortgage, it’s a good idea to keep an eye on your credit rating so you can spot any potential issues and take steps to improve your score if necessary.
 A free credit check (free for 30 days, then £14.99 a month - cancel online any time) will help you understand your position so you can determine whether there’s any work you need to do in this area.